01-edu/public/docs/event-management.md

 General settings of your event can be set after creation of the event.
 By default, it is the values indicated in the **reference object**.

 * **Capacity**
-  * An unlimited number of person can register to the event, during the regitration duration.
-When registration ends, only the firsts N persons defined by the **capacity** will be definitly registered to the event, and have access to it.
+  * During the regitration, the capacity doesn't apply.
+When registration ends, we register the amount defined by the **capacity** to the event *(ordered by registration date)*.
     * If someone unregister to the event, it release one place.
     * During registration duration, users can see if their place is provided or if they are in waiting list.
   * If the event has children which are event itself, the capacity of its children will be: